- 25 February 2021

 There is a specific BBB image AM3358 Debian 9.12 2020-04-06 4GB SD ImgTec that comes with the TI SGX graphics drivers and the PowerVR SDK pre-installed.
 This is the basis for exploring both OpenGL and OpenCL.

-The PowerVR SDK provides examples that start by drawing a triangle as the most basic graphical element (Figure 1) up to the use of vertex and fragment shaders for more sophisticated images (Figure 2).
+The PowerVR SDK provides examples that start with drawing a triangle as the most basic graphical element (Figure 1) up to the use of vertex and fragment shaders for more sophisticated images (Figure 2).
 This can be used for self-study.
 Alternatively, the BBB can be used as the development platform for the Introduction to Mobile Graphics course.

 Understanding OpenCL 1.1